- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

-With 2 definite ticks in the health boxes, and two moderate ticks, yep, I guess you could say that Soreen is healthy – unless, you do what I do and slather it with so much butter you add another 200 calories and vast amounts of fat.
+With three definite ticks in the health boxes, and two moderate ticks, yep, I guess you could say that Soreen is healthy – unless you do what I do and slather it with so much butter you add another 200 calories and vast amounts of fat.
 Then it won’t tick so many boxes.

 Soreen and Sports People

-In fact, when someone on twitter asked the Soreen team if Soreen was Low GI (which means it converts slowly to energy in the system) they said that yes, yes it was – so it’s definitely a good fuel for exercise.
+In fact, when someone on Twitter asked the Soreen team if Soreen was Low GI (which means it converts slowly to energy in the system) they said that yes, yes it was – so it’s definitely a good fuel for exercise.

 Is Soreen Good for Weight Loss?